Table of Contents

 An AutoPay will automatically process a payment on a loan.
 It can be set up to match the payment schedule or it can be customized to process on a specific date for any amount.
 To process payments automatically, the customer must have a payment profile set up through Secure Payments.

 You might have used automatic payments before in other software systems.
-Most automatic payments pull funds on schedule until either the loan is paid off it is manually cancelled.
+Most automatic payments pull funds on schedule until either the loan is paid off or it is manually cancelled.
 This method sometimes works, but it can cause problems.
 LoanPro's AutoPays will only schedule the next automatic payment if the previous AutoPay was successful.
 If you create an AutoPay with twenty payments, it will still only schedule them one at a time as each individual payment succeeds.

 However, there are features that can be set up to try multiple profiles or try multiple days before the payment will fail.